Anglican Province of America

 The Anglican Province of America (APA) is a Continuing Anglican church in the United States.
-The church was founded by former members of the Episcopal Church in the United States in order to follow what they consider to be a more truly Christian, Catholic, and Anglican tradition.
-It comprises two dioceses in the United States: Diocese of the Eastern United States (DEUS) and the Diocese of the Central and Western States (DCWS).
+The church was founded by former members of the Episcopal Church in the United States.

-The combined American dioceses total 50 congregations, with an estimated 4,000 members.
-Worldwide, the Church has an estimated 30,000 members.

 History

-In the 1960s, the Episcopal Church in the United States (ECUSA) increasingly involved itself with the Civil Rights Movement.
+In the 1960s, the Episcopal Church in the United States (ECUSA) increasingly involved itself with the civil rights movement.
 Some in the church began to question areas of ECUSA's involvement which seemed to them to be supporting radical causes.
 At the same time, revisions made in Roman Catholic liturgies caused many within the ECUSA leadership to champion an updating of the Episcopal Book of Common Prayer.

 Opposition to these actions led to the founding of the American Episcopal Church (AEC) in March 1968.
 At a meeting held in Mobile, Alabama, it was agreed that a new body was needed in order to preserve traditional Anglicanism.

-In 1974, the Episcopal Bishop of Kentucky, David B. Reed, suggested talks between representatives of the Episcopal Church and the American Episcopal Church.
-The talks were, however, postponed and they did not resume until 1978 following the Congress of St. Louis (see below) at which the Continuing Anglican movement was founded.